 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 3.95% as of March 31, 2008.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 3.7% as of June 30, 2008.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.
 The Facility contains financial covenants defining various financial measures and the levels of these measures with which we must comply.
-We are in compliance with all the financial covenants as of March 31, 2008.
+We are in compliance with all the financial covenants as of June 30, 2008.

-Notes to Former Owners-We issued a subordinated note to the former owner of Merit, as part of the consideration used to acquire the company.
-This note had an outstanding balance of \$2.0 million as of March 31, 2008.
-This note bears interest, payable annually, at a weighted average interest rate of 6.0%.
+Notes to Former Owners-We issued subordinated notes to the former owners of acquired companies, as part of the consideration used to acquire these companies.
+These notes had an outstanding balance of \$12.8 million, of which \$1.7 million is current, as of June 30, 2008 and bear interest, payable annually, at a weighted average interest rate of 6.0%.